kaustavsaha018/WT-LAB-09/README.md

 # WT-LAB-09
-##Programs on Abstract Classes , Interfaces, Packages , String Handling
+<h2>Programs on Abstract Classes , Interfaces, Packages , String Handling</h2>
 <h1>Questions:-</h1>
 <h3>1.
 Illustrate the usage of abstract class with following Java classes – <br>
   i>An abstract class „student‟ with data member roll no, reg no and a abstract method course() <br>